How to Ask For a Non-UW IRB

 HSD authorization must be obtained after a researcher identifies the need for an external IRB.
 HSD must authorize the use of any external IRB for each study, even under pre-established cooperative or reliance agreements.
 See a visiual depiction of the process: External IRB Initial Review Process Diagram

 When to start

 Industry sponsored and initiated research.
 At the same time you submit to all other necessary compliance/administrative offices.
 This allows for concurrent review.
-Budget approval and a finalized contract (Clinical Trials Agreement) are not necessary before asking for (and receiving) external IRB authorization from HSD.
+Budget approval and a finalized contract (Clinical Trials Agreement) are not necessary before asking for (and receiving) authorization for use of an external IRB from HSD.